 Savvy Rest offers GOTS-certified organic mattresses that are completely customizable.
 Choose between layers of Soft, Medium, and Firm Dunlop and/or Talalay latex to create the perfect feel for your needs.
 Each side of the mattress can differ for Queen, King, and CA King models.
 This is incredibly helpful for couples who have different sleeping preferences.

-If our all-latex mattresses are out of your price range, consider our hybrid mattresses that are a combination of natural latex and pocketed coils.
+If our all-latex mattresses are out of your price range, consider our hybrid mattresses that are a combination of natural latex and wrapped coils.

 We hope this article was helpful as you shop for your perfect mattress!